helmholtz-juniors/survey-framework/README.md

 ```

 # Reviewing
-Please only send requests for reviews to two people of the following set: Florian Handtke, Keno Hassler or Carolyn Guthoff.
+Please only send requests for reviews to two people of the following set: Florian Hantke, Keno Hassler or Carolyn Guthoff.

 # How to Commit
 DO NOT COMMIT TO THE MAIN BRANCH!!!